 Prior to this position, Michael served as the Deputy Chief of Staff in the Office of Postsecondary Education, working with the Acting Assistant Secretary to oversee the policy and administrative functions of the office, which includes over 180 employees across three divisions that disburse approximately $2.5 billion in grants and establish policy for nearly $180 billion in Federal student aid every year.
 There, he led the office’s Organizational Performance team and directed policy initiatives on accreditation, minority serving institutions, financial aid award letters, and data transparency.

 Michael received his Master’s and Bachelor’s degrees from the University of Florida.
-He likes to spend his weekends outdoors with his wife and two young children.
+He likes to spend his weekends outdoors with his two young children.

 Join our Team